-Article 6.2 Authorization of Use of ITMOs
+• Article 6.2 Authorisation of Use of ITMOs

-- 35. The procedure outlines the process for authorizing ITMOs for use in the NDC of another country and/or for other international mitigation purposes (OIMP). - 36.
-Nigeria declares the following principles for ITMO authorization:
+- 36. The procedure outlines the process for authorising ITMOs for use in the NDC of another country or for other international mitigation purposes (OIMP). - 37.
+Nigeria declares the following principles for ITMO authorisation:

-Nigeria will apply corresponding adjustments for all authorized ITMOs that are 'first transferred'.

-The term 'first transfer' in the context of Article 6 of the Paris Agreement can mean either authorizing ITMOs for NDC achievement or the initial international transfer.
-The transferring country chooses the definition.
-For the purpose of this Manual, the first transfer means: - Where ITMOs are authorized for use towards the NDC of another country, the first transfer is the first international transfer of the authorized ITMOs.
+Nigeria will apply corresponding adjustments for all authorised ITMOs that are 'first transferred'.
+The term 'first transfer' in the context of Article 6 of the Paris Agreement can mean either authorising ITMOs for NDC achievement or the initial international transfer.
+The transferring country chooses the definition5.
+For the purpose of this Manual, the first transfer means: